Skål! Discover Danish beer in Denmark's local breweries

 There is nowhere else on the planet where you can find such a wide range of quality beer, relative to country size and population.
 No matter where you are in Denmark, you are never more than 30 kilometers from the nearest brewery.
 Tip: our beers pair well with traditional Danish food!

-Join us on a bar crawl focused on Denmark’s famous brew, where you can watch the brewers at work and make a taste test on site.
-A quick language lesson: "Skål!" is “Cheers!" in Danish.
+Join us on a bar crawl focused on Denmark’s famous drink, where you can watch the brewers at work and make a taste test on site.
+Just a quick language lesson first, "Skål!" is “Cheers!" in Danish.

 New York, Tokyo, Seoul, Singapore - Mikkeller Beer and its bars are now available all over the world, but nowhere does its Danish beer taste as good as in its home country.
 You can try the beer brewed by Mikkeller in bars in Copenhagen, Aarhus, Odense or on Bornholm.
 No matter where you are, you can be sure that high brewing quality and creativity are always in focus.